MarikenvdVelden/willingness-to-accept-compromises/src/analysis/obervational_study.md

 the statement.

 Because we pooled the data of various countries, the graph below demonstrate the country differences.
-This graph demonstrates that the hypothesized relationship is strongest in the Netherlands, and exactly average in Germany.
-In Italy and France, the data shows no (significant) relationship between trust in politicians and willingness to compromise.
+Austria is the reference category.
-The relationship between political trust and willingness to accept compromise in Great Britain is positive.
+This graph demonstrates that compared to Austria, the hypothesized relationship is strongest negatively in the Netherlands, and exactly around in Italy and Germany.
+The relationship between political trust and willingness to accept compromise in Great Britain and France is positive.

 ![](obervational_study_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->